pwcasdf/IntelligentKiosk/README.md

 IntelligentKiosk on UWP

-Change the URI from Main.xaml.cs and insert the API key into FaceServiceHelper.cs
+Change the URI from Main.xaml.cs and insert the API key and REGION into FaceServiceHelper.cs

 See the attached video how it looks like